 CRJS 4301 (3-3-0) Ethics in Law EnforcementAn in-depth study and philosophical analysis of ethical issues that confront criminal justice professionals whose practitioners are regularly confronted with ethically charged decisions.
-Online (Fall), Spring.
+Fall (Online), Spring.

 Prerequisite: Junior standing.

 CRJS 4303 (3-3-0) Organization and AdministrationA study of the basic principles of organization, administration, and supervision, with specific reference to criminal justice personnel and organization.
-Spring.
+Fall (Online), Spring.

 CRJS 4306 (3-3-0) Crime and Drug ControlHistory and casual factors of drug and vice-type crimes, with emphasis on current education prevention programs, the effects of drug usage, along with the varied methods being utilized by governmental officials to control gambling, prostitution, pornography and other vice-type crimes.
 Explores the role of organized crimes in these types of offenses, along with the criminal laws necessary to effectively control the activities of organized crime groups.
 Spring.

 Prerequisite: 6 hours criminal justice or sociology or psychology

 CRJS 4307 (3-3-0) CriminologyThe course considers the idea of crime and community from social, psychological, and sociological perspectives.
 The social patterns, characteristics, and causes of crime will be examined along with theories of control and treatment.
-Fall, Spring, Summer, Online.
+Fall Online, Spring.

-Prerequisite: CRJS 1302 or SOCI 1301.
+Prerequisite: CRJS 1301 or 1302 or SOCI 1301.

 CRJS 4308 (3-3-0) CorrectionsA study of the history, philosophy, and theory of corrections; application of theory to practice with emphasis on research and analysis.
-Fall.
+Fall (Online)

 Prerequisite: 6 hours in criminal justice or sociology or political science.

 CRJS 4315 (3-3-0) Homeland and Organizational SecurityThis course will cover the creations and transformation of the Department of Homeland Security, Homeland Security Strategies and Initiatives, and future issues related to Homeland Security.
 Students also will learn the structure and function of Private Security and how it closely works with law enforcement in order to ensure the security of our society and country.
-Fall, Spring, Online.
+Fall (Online), Spring.